College of Humanities and Social Sciences

 Our college is among NC State’s largest and strongest.

-- 10 academic units; five community-oriented institutes and centers
+- 10 academic units; four community-oriented institutes and centers

 - 600+ faculty and staff